sebhildebrandt/osx-temperature-sensor/README.md

 OSX Temperature: Credits here are going to:

-- Massimiliano Marcon [mmarcon](https://github.com/mmarcon) - for his work on [smc-code][smc-code-url]
+- Frank Stock [pcafstockf](https://github.com/pcafstockf) - for his work on [smc-code][smc-code-url]
-- Sébastien Lavoie [lavoiesl](https://github.com/lavoiesl) for his work on [osx-cpu-temp][osx-cpu-temp-url] code.
-- Yuxin (Ryan) Wang [yxwangcs](https://github.com/yxwangcs) added compatibility for Node 12 and fix deprecation warnings.

 ## Copyright Information

-OS X is a registered trademark of Apple Inc., Node.js is a trademark of Joyent Inc., All other trademarks are the property of their respective owners.
+OS X aand macOS are registered trademarks of Apple Inc., Node.js is a trademark of Joyent Inc., All other trademarks are the property of their respective owners.

 ## License [![MIT license][license-img]][license-url]

 >The [`MIT`][license-url] License (MIT)
 >
->Copyright &copy; 2017 Sebastian Hildebrandt, [+innovations](http://www.plus-innovations.com).
+>Copyright &copy; 2020 Sebastian Hildebrandt, [+innovations](http://www.plus-innovations.com).
 >
 >Permission is hereby granted, free of charge, to any person obtaining a copy
 >of this software and associated documentation files (the "Software"), to deal
 >in the Software without restriction, including without limitation the rights
 >to use, copy, modify, merge, publish, distribute, sublicense, and/or sell
 >copies of the Software, and to permit persons to whom the Software is
 >furnished to do so, subject to the following conditions:
 >
 >The above copyright notice and this permission notice shall be included in
 >all copies or substantial portions of the Software.
 >
 >THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR
 >IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,
 >FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE
 >AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER
 >LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM,
 >OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN
 >THE SOFTWARE.

 >Further details see [LICENSE](LICENSE) file.